What to Know About House Down Payment Gift Money

 Tax Implications For Down Payment Gift Money

-For the borrower, there shouldn’t be any tax problems, but for the person who gifted the money, there could be.
+There shouldn’t be any tax problems for the borrower, but for the person who gifted the money, there could be.
 Married couples can jointly gift up to $30,000 for any purpose.
 This is reduced to $15,000 for single-family members without gift tax becoming payable.
 Any sums of money above these figures will be liable for taxation in any single year.

-You should make sure the gifter understands the tax implications of gift funds if you want to avoid problems within the family.
+You should make sure the gifter understands the tax implications of gift funds if you want to avoid family problems.

 What You Should and Should Not Do With Down Payment Gift Funds